akabgani/HiFBA/README.markdown

 # HiFBA: High-Order Inexact Forward-Backward Algorithm

-HiFBA is an algorithm for sparse signal recovery with Laplace noise, designed for solving inverse problems with a non-smooth regularizer.
-This implementation runs the algorithm for a fixed `q=1.5` with predefined parameters.
+HiFBA: This implementation runs the algorithm for a fixed `q=1.5` with predefined parameters.

 ## Author